Arkhorse/Complex-Logger/README.md

 ## Levels
 - [ ] None
     - **Always Enabled**
+    - This is used for generic messages, like when you must print something to the log, without the user being able to disable the message
 - [ ] Trace
     - Use this for logs that you dont really need for most cases
 - [ ] Debug
     - This is your bread and butter.
 You'll likely use only this level
 - [ ] Verbose
     - This is for debug information that is only useful when the normal debug info just isnt enough
+    - Use this for logging things in Update methods
 - [ ] Warning
     - Use this level for warnings that you dont absolutely need to be printed
 - [ ] Error